jmm9683/GenZ_ManagementSim/redfish_emulator/readme.md

 `docker-compose up`

+Note: This configuration works with the base emulator.py script which does not currently work with the modified redfish spec

 To change the machines in the emulators built, you can add or change the args for machine_config like so:

     <container_name>: